deepakshrma/deno-by-example/docs/advanced_graphql.md

 ```

 :::tip Tips
-**velociraptor** supports json, yaml and many more format.
-I like yaml version cool so i am using it.
+**velociraptor** supports JSON, yaml and many more formats.
+I like yaml version cool so I am using it.
 :::

 **Explained:**